-At the Calusa Coffee Roasters Roastary and coffee shop, we take great care in selecting which beans to use, and we roast in small batches to ensure we provide nothing but quality coffee for our clients.
+At the Calusa Coffee Roasters Roastery and coffee shop, we take great care in selecting which beans to use, and we roast in small batches to ensure we provide nothing but quality coffee for our clients.
 We also love coffee and coffee roasting, therefore we expect more from our morning cup than just a caffeine rush (although that’s OK too).
 So we roast each of our different types of coffees into unique handcrafted blends and our single origin coffee to where we feel it tastes best and the beans best express themselves.

 Our approach to sourcing coffee is based on some key principles: quality, sustainability, transparency, passion, collaboration.
 This may include visiting the farms (many but not all), dialogues with farmers, dialogue with suppliers, and reviewing documents and/or photos of the farm or area.
-From this research, we establish the organic certification, claims about status of shade grown, and how the farm, farmers, or project relates to the people who grow the coffee.
+From this research, we establish the organic certification, claims about the status of shade grown, and how the farm, farmers, or project relates to the people who grow the coffee.
 Then we work together with our coffee producers, exporters, and importer partners to achieve responsible sourcing with an eye to the future.

 We believe successful, sustainable sourcing relies on a personal connection to the coffee and an understanding of the specific and unique challenges coffee producers face.
 These factors are always growing and changing but at the end of the day, we want to make you feel good about the coffee you drink and so we want you to know that everyone involved, from worker to farmer to miller to roaster, produced your coffee in a sustainable way, and will continue to do so for years to come.

-At the Calusa Coffee Roastary, we roast on a Diedrich drum roaster with precise temperature controls and measurements.
+At the Calusa Coffee Roastery, we roast on a Diedrich drum roaster with precise temperature controls and measurements.
 As a true micro-roaster, one of our strengths is our attention to detail and our ability to adjust to the needs and demands of our customers, a generally educated and awesome group of people.

 Some beans can take the fiery flames of a dark roast and still maintain their complexity.
 For others, we do a lighter roast so to protect the beans ‘floral character and sweetness.
-Still others are agnostic to roast and will develop splendidly at any color.
+Still, others are agnostic to roast and will develop splendidly at any color.